vanderweiss/zelkova/README.md

 # Zelkova - Machine Learning Toolkit

 Zelkova is a toolkit aimed towards simple and easy deployment of ML models.
-Adittionally, it provides various ways for users to tune them and make their own as they see fit.
+Aditionally, it provides various ways for users to tune them and make their own as they see fit.
 Currently very work-in-progress; refer to the checklist below.